tboie/universal_phreak_generator/README.md

 ## Nothing to Something Sequence

-Median representation of infinite process?
+min, median, and max representation of functional infinite process?

 Does the following sequence pattern emerge from locality diagrams/trace diagrams starting from 1 "on" cell?